rishikeshsreehari/npsnav/README.md

 GitHub Actions trigger `fetch.py` every day at **11 AM** and **11 PM IST**.
 This script fetches the latest NAV data and commits any changes, which automatically triggers a build on Cloudflare to keep the site updated.
 Check `daily-fetch.yml` for more details.

+## Hosting and Stats

+The site is hosted on Cloudflare Pages.
+The stats are collected using GoatCounter and can be viewed [here](https://npsnav.goatcounter.com/).
+Please note that these stats do not include API calls.

 ## Contributing

 Contributions are welcome!
 Please fork the repository and create a pull request to contribute.

+Some existing bugs and enhancements can be viewed in the [issues section](https://github.com/rishikeshsreehari/npsnav/issues).

 ## License